 Dewsbury and Batley

 Dewsbury is situated to the south of Leeds and Bradford half way between Huddersfield and Wakefield.
 It is an industrial town with an Anglo-Saxon name referring to a watery ‘burgh’ or fortified manor.
 It may have been an important place in Anglo-Saxon times as the Christian missionary called Paulinus preached here in the days of Edwin, King of Northumbria.
-Dewsbury has a church with elements dating from the 13th to the 19th century.
+Dewsbury has a church with elements dating from the thirteenth to the nineteenth century.